Improving Quantum Computation by Optimized Qubit Routing: Experimental Results

 \subsection{Benchmarking the Token Swapping Approximation}

 The second step in the decomposition approach consists of several consecutive token swapping instances.
-Here we evaluate the performance of the employed token swapping approximation.
+Here, we evaluate the performance of the employed token swapping approximation.
 All algorithms described in this section have been implemented in Python from scratch.
 First, we compare the original 4-approximation algorithm given in \cite{miltzow2016} to our modified version.
-For this purpose, we generate random token swapping instances, \ie initial and final allocations\footnote{Due to symmetry it is sufficient to only vary initial allocations while fixing the final allocation.} on three different types of planar graphs with increasing \emph{connectivity}.
-By connectivity we mean the ratio of edges to vertices.
-As graph types we choose ring graphs, $ 2\times n/2 $-meshes (\qm{ladder graphs}) and square meshes with node numbers of 16, 36 and 64 for each type.
-This choice of graph types and sizes aims at resembling current realizations of quantum computer hardware connectivity graphs.
-We give the average ratio $ r_\# $ of swap numbers between the modified version and the original version as well as the average ratio of depths $ r_d $ in Table~\ref{tab:tsapp}.
+For this purpose, we generate random token swapping instances, \ie initial and final allocations\footnote{Due to symmetry, it is sufficient to only vary initial allocations while fixing the final allocation.} on three types of planar graphs with different {sparsity}.
+As graph types we choose ring graphs, ladders and square meshes with node numbers of 16, 36 and 64 for each type.
+As in the previous section, this choice of graph types and sizes aims at resembling current realizations of quantum computer hardware connectivity graphs.
+We generate 100 instances per graph.
+In Table~\ref{tab:tsapp}, we give the average ratio $ r_\# $ of swap numbers between the modified version and the original version as well as the average ratio of depths $ r_d $ .

 Firstly, note that these ratios are less than or equal to $1$ across all instances.
 This means that our modification always performs as least as good as the original version, or better (if the factor is smaller than $1$).
 Furthermore, both swap and depth ratio are roughly constant across graph sizes for a given graph type.
 However, the advantage of the modified version increases with growing connectivity of the graph type.
 An intuitive explanation of this behaviour is the increase of swapping possibilities with growing edge number.
 This allows the modified version to employ its potential of deciding for \qm{good} swaps instead of choosing them randomly.